Simon Kim

-Simon Kim is a Korean-American restaurateur who owns and operates COTE Korean Steakhouse, a restaurant with locations in New York and Miami.
+Simon Kim is an American restaurateur who owns and operates COTE Korean Steakhouse, a restaurant with locations in New York, Miami, Las Vegas, and Singapore.
 COTE New York has received a star from the Michelin Guide each year since opening in 2017.

-Kim's original “Korean Steakhouse” concept combines Korean barbecue with an American steakhouse experience and was inspired by his dual nationalities.Crain’s New York named Kim as one of their “40 Under 40” business leaders in 2019.
+Kim's original "Korean Steakhouse" concept combines Korean barbecue with an American steakhouse experience and was inspired by his dual nationalities.
+Crain's New York named Kim as one of their "40 Under 40" business leaders in 2019.
 In 2021, the National Restaurant Association, which represents 1 million restaurant and foodservice outlets and a workforce of 15.6 million employees, elected Kim to serve on their board.

 Biography

 Kim was born in Seoul, South Korea.
 He has one brother and one sister.
 Kim credits his father taking him as a young boy to high-end restaurants as a critical influence in becoming a gastronome.
-Kim’s mother was an actress in South Korea before founding a baby clothing company and a textile company.
+Kim's mother was an actress in South Korea before founding a baby clothing company and a textile company.
 In 1995, when Kim was 13 years old, he and his family moved to Long Island, New York.
 He did not speak English at the time.

 Career

 Kim began his career in hospitality at his parents' Korean restaurant, Kori, which they opened in 1998 in Tribeca.
 There, he worked as a busboy, server, and bartender.
-After studying finance at Baruch College for three years.
-After attending, Kim worked at the MGM Grand Las Vegas, starting as a front-desk agent and moving up to becoming the manager of to Shibuya, the hotel’s Japanese fine-dining restaurant.
+After studying finance at Baruch College for three years, Kim worked at the MGM Grand Las Vegas, starting as a front-desk agent and moving up to becoming the manager of to Shibuya, the hotel's Japanese fine-dining restaurant.

-Moving back to New York, Kim managed several dining establishments BR Guest's Blue Fin in Times Square; Jean-Georges Vongerichten’s Japanese restaurant, Matsugen, in Tribeca; Vongerichten’s The Mark Restaurant on the Upper East Side; and Thomas Keller’s Bouchon Bakery & Cafe inside the Time Warner Center.
+Moving back to New York, Kim managed several dining establishments BR Guest's Blue Fin in Times Square; Jean-Georges Vongerichten's Japanese restaurant, Matsugen, in Tribeca; Vongerichten's The Mark Restaurant on the Upper East Side; and Thomas Keller's Bouchon Bakery & Cafe inside the Time Warner Center.